UPPMAX/R-python-julia-matlab-HPC/docs/python/batchPython.rst

    .. tab:: UPPMAX

         Short serial example for running on Rackham.
-Loading Python/3.9.5 + using any Python packages you have installed yourself with venv.
-More information will follow under the separate session for UPPMAX.
+Loading Python 3.10.x + using any Python packages you have installed yourself with venv.
+More information under the separate session for UPPMAX.
+Change to your directory name and venv name below.

         .. code-block:: sh

             #!/bin/bash
-            #SBATCH -A naiss2023-22-44 # Change to your own after the course
+            #SBATCH -A naiss2023-22-914 # Change to your own after the course
             #SBATCH --time=00:10:00 # Asking for 10 minutes
             #SBATCH -n 1 # Asking for 1 core

-            # Load any modules you need, here for Python 3.9.5
+            # Load any modules you need, here for Python 3.10.x
-            module load python/3.9.5
+            module load python/3.10

             # Activate your virtual environment.
             # CHANGE <path-to-virt-env> to the full path where you installed your virtual environment
-            # Example: /proj/py-r-jl/<user>/python/vpyenv
+            # Example: /proj/naiss2023-22-914/<user>/python/<venv-name>
-            source <path-to-virt-env>/bin/activate
+            source /proj/naiss2023-22-914/<user>/python/<venv-name>/bin/activate

             # Run your Python script
             python <my_program.py>